lunakoly/CashLegacy/README.md

 def PI (float 3.14159)
 ```

-If the conversion fails or if there is no arguments provided to `float` zero float value will be returned.
+If the conversion fails or if there are no arguments provided to `float` zero float value will be returned.

 The result of `typeof` is `float`.